DaoyuanLi2816/Molecule-Generator/README.md

 ## Contributing

 If you would like to contribute to this project, please open an issue or submit a pull request.
 We welcome contributions from the community.
-Thanks!

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for details.